Business penetration testing stages

 • Ensure compliance with ethical and legal standards.

-This alignment between you and the testing team is necessary for flawless business operations while your system's defenses are evaluated.
+This alignment between you and the testing team is necessary for smooth business operations while your system's defenses are evaluated.

 Having a non-disclosure agreement (NDA) in place with your testers is advisable to safeguard sensitive information that may be accessed during the testing process.